Hash-Studios/algoking/app/README.md

 - `flutter_syntax_view: ^1.0.0`
 - `font_awesome_flutter: ^8.8.1`

-More details about these can be found in the [`pubspec.yaml`](https://github.com/codenameakshay/algoking/tree/master/pubspec.yaml) file.
+More details about these can be found in the [`pubspec.yaml`](https://github.com/codenameakshay/algoking/tree/master/app/pubspec.yaml) file.

-## Usage

-The application files for Android devices can be found under the [`bin`](https://github.com/codenameakshay/algoking/tree/master/bin) folder.
-- [`app-arm64-v8a-release`](/bin/app-arm64-v8a-release.apk) For most users, this will work.
-It is for ARM x64 based devices.
-- [`app-armeabi-v7a-release`](/bin/app-armeabi-v7a-release.apk) It is for ARM-based devices.
-- [`app-x86_64-release`](/bin/app-x86_64-release.apk) It is for x86 based devices.

 ## Development